-Micro stutters are one of the worst problems you can have in online games.
+Micro stutters are one of the worst problems in games.
 You’re just about to kill your opponent to win the match, your game freezes for half a second, and you’re dead.
-So, is there a way to fix micro stuttering in games?
+So, is there a way to fix micro stuttering while you game?

 - Disable Game DVR.